Zulip uses the standard Django system for doing schema migrations. There is some example usage in the new feature tutorial.

 zerver/lib/migrate.pylibrary to help with adding columns and backfilling data.
 For building indexes on these tables, we should do this using SQL with postgres’s CONCURRENTLY keyword.

 Numbering conflicts across branches: If you’ve done your schema change in a branch, and meanwhile another schema change has taken place, Django will now have two migrations with the same number.
-To fix this, you can either run
+There are two easy way to fix this:

 Atomicity.
 By default, each Django migration is run atomically inside a transaction.
 This can be problematic if one wants to do something in a migration that touches a lot of data and would best be done in batches of e.g. 1000 objects (e.g. a